Data binding E - Binding to the general expression

 The following conditions can also be added

-- if v1 is less or equal 80, then the result is still 5
+- if v1 is less or equal 80, then result is 5

-- if v1 is greater or equal 90, then the result is still 6
+- if v1 is greater or equal 90, then result is 6

 v1<=80 ?
 5 : (v1>=90 ?
 6 : ((v1-80)*(6-5)/(90-80) + 5))